quarkiverse/quarkus-couchbase/README.md

 Please try it out and provide feedback, ideas and bug reports [on Github](https://github.com/quarkiverse/quarkus-couchbase/issues).

+## Native Image
+There are known native build issues with GraalVM 17.
+It is recommended to use native image with Mandrel 24.0.2.r22, or Graal 22.0.2 (or latest for both).

 ## Usage
 Add it to your project:
 ```xml